WEC-Sim/WEC-Sim/docs/man/advanced_features.rst

 Body Features
 --------------
-This section provides an overview of WEC-Sim's body class features; for more information about the body class code structure, refer to :ref:`man/code_structure:Body Class`.
+This section provides an overview of WEC-Sim's body class features; for more information about the body class code structure, refer to :ref:`code_structure:Body Class`.

 Body Mass and Geometry Features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^